 At any time of year, though, Portland is an interesting and vibrant city.
 Green in both appearance and politics, Portland boasts more than 10,000 acres of parks and a liberal, environmentally conscious vibe.
-Throw in interesting neighborhoods, unique shops, independent bookstores, appealing museums, and beaucoup offerings of local and organic foods—we always find plenty to keep ourselves occupied when we’re visiting “The City of Roses.”
+Throw in interesting neighborhoods, unique shops, independent bookstores, appealing museums, and a cornucopia of local and organic foods.
+We always find plenty to keep ourselves occupied when we’re visiting “The City of Roses.”

 Our most recent stop in Portland was in late June on our way up to Lopez Island for the summer.
 We spent a delightful three days with Eric’s sister Peggy, and enjoyed a few of our favorite Portland attractions during our stay.

 Portland Rose Garden

 Established in 1917 as a safe haven for hybrid European roses during World War I (rose fanciers feared that bombings might wipe out their favorite plants) the Portland International Rose Garden has since expanded to showcase more than 500 different varieties spread over 4.5 acres.
 The gardens serve as a testing ground for new rose varieties—Portland offers the ideal climate for roses, with warm, dry summers and mild, wet winters.

 It’s a heady experience to stroll through the gardens at the height of bloom.
 As an avid gardener with only a dozen rose bushes, it’s overwhelming to think of the amount of deadheading required to keep up with 10,000 rose bushes.
 The rhythmic ‘clip-clip-clip’ of volunteers pruning accompanied our morning walk in the gardens.
 The Rose Garden is open daily and admission is free.

 The Japanese Garden